AgoraIO/agora-rtt-server/README.md

 user privileges and payment status of a user.
 * If the REST API is updated, you do not need to update the client.

-### Build and run the business server
+### Build and run the demo business server

-To set up the sample Real-time Transcription business server, take the following steps:
+To set up the demo Real-time Transcription business server, take the following steps:

 1. **Download the Git repository**